dondmcg/etsyapi/README.md

 Nice To Have:

-1. change filters in header nav to dropdown lists
+1. change filters in header nav to dropdown lists (possibly add them to search bar or left nav as optional search params)